sun-ntu/Codes-for-Nature-Method-Brief-Communication-srTHGM-2019/README.md

 #### Expected output: As indicated in Instruction

 #### Expected run time for demo on a "normal" desktop computer
-It takes less than 1 minutes for each image analyzed.
+It takes less than 2 minutes for each code running.